 The infrastructure of Hawaii is not set up to handle larger vehicles with many roads being too narrow or having smaller load limits.

 These are only the main reasons that RVing in Hawaii is uncommon.

 What to Know About RVing in Hawaii

 All business aside, there are a few parks in Hawaii that can accommodate trailers and motorhomes.
-There are no true RV parks in Hawaii so the following areas will allow for parking but no RV amenities such as utility hookups.
+There are no real RV parks in Hawaii so that the following areas will allow for parking but no RV amenities such as utility hookups.

 Camping at any park requires a permit which available online for free.

-You will not be able to ferry your RV across the Pacific so you will need to rent a motorhome or camper to get your RVing experience in.
+You will not be able to ferry your RV across the Pacific, so you will need to rent a motorhome or camper to get your RVing experience in.
 Due to the infrastructure of the islands, your best bet is in renting a small motorhome or camper, like a Class B motorhome or camper van.
-Island RV has options for the Big Island while Hawaiian Campers can provide you with accommodations for Oahu.
-Renting an RV for the other islands is very rare so keep that in mind when planning to RV in Hawaii.

 3 of the Best RV Parks in Hawaii

 If you do manage to get your paws on an RV in Hawaii, here are three places to try camping out.